-- employs an asset allocation strategy seeking to invest most of its assets in global equity securities; - identifies industries or sectors with favourable long-term trends, high growth potential, near term market opportunities, or attractive valuations.
+- invests most of its assets in equities, and allocates them to various global sectors according to a strategic allocation model; - identifies industries or sectors with favourable long-term trends, high growth potential, near term market opportunities, or attractive valuations.
 The Manager invests, either directly or indirectly, in compagnies he considers best exposed to these factors; - manages the overall portfolio diversification and risk exposures by controlling its geographical and sector allocation, financial ratios and sensitivity to market volatility; - invest up to 100% of the Fund's assets in global equity securities, exchange-traded funds or other mutual funds in a manner consistent with Regulation 81-102, including underlying funds that may be managed by RGP Investments or one of its affiliates or associates.
 The assets allocation may be changed without notice from time to time; - intends to hold less than 10% of its assets into fixed income, cash and cash equivalent, either directly or indirectly through exchange-traded funds, money market mutual funds or cash instruments for operational purposes.
 The Fund may depart from its investment objective by temporarily investing a larger percentage in theses asset categories; - the Fund and the Fund's underlying mutual funds and ETF's held by the Fund may use derivatives to implement their investment strategy.
 Derivatives, such as futures, forward contracts, swaps and other derivative instruments may be used for hedging purposes, or to, among other things:

 - reduce the impact of foreign exchange rates volatility.
 For example, the Fund, the underlying mutual funds and ETF's manager may attempt to reduce the impact on return of exchange rates fluctuations by using currency futures or forward contracts; - closely replicate the performance of an index.
-For example, the Fund, the Fund' underlying mutual funds and ETF's may momentarily use derivatives contracts to capitalize on the return of a related index while gradually investing its liquidity according to its mandate; - to be included in the portfolio, an ETF must preferably be listed in North America.
-It will be analyzed on criteria regarding its composition, performance, structure, liquidity, assets under management, hedging strategy and other criteria the Manager may deem appropriate.
-The selected ETFs should attempt to track an industry or sector specific index; and - to be included in the portfolio, a mutual fund will be analyzed on criteria regarding their composition, performance, structure, liquidity, assets under management, hedging strategy and other criteria the Manager may deem appropriate.
-The selected funds should attempt to track an industry or sector specific index.
+For example, the Fund, the Fund' underlying mutual funds and ETF's may momentarily use derivatives contracts to capitalize on the return of a related index while gradually investing its liquidity according to its mandate; - the Fund does not intend to invest more than 5% of its net assets in emerging markets equity securities: - to be included in the portfolio, an ETF must preferably be listed in North America; and - before being included in the portfolio, ETFs and a mutual funds will be analyzed on criteria regarding their composition, performance, structure, liquidity, assets under management, hedging strategy and other criteria the Manager may deem appropriate.
+The selected ETFs and mutual funds should attempt to track an industry or sector specific index.